 What are your expected results?

 I want to greatly reduce the number of adult content videos viewed by children, with an absolute end goal of zero.
 I want to help change young people’s culture from ‘porn-culture’ to one of respect, communication and care.
 Even a small reduction in exposure (10%) translates to hundreds of millions of videos that are not viewed by underage kids.

 Why are you doing this?

-When your son can explore his own sexuality without feeling the need to perform on a level he is uncomfortable with, or doing things he feels he shouldn’t be doing, we will have ended porn-culture for kids.
-When your daughter has confidence in her safety, and any interaction comes from a place of mutual respect and communication, you will know we have turned the tide.
-It starts with our young people, without shame or blame, and a willingness to meet all kids in the world they live in, not the world we wished they lived in.
+When your daughter has full confidence in her own physical safety, and any interaction comes from a place of mutual respect and communication, you will know we have turned the tide.
+When your son can explore his own sexuality without feeling the need to perform on a level he is uncomfortable with, or do things he feels that he shouldn’t do just to ‘fit in’ we are on our way!
+It starts with our young people, without shame, and a willingness of parents to meet kids in the world they live in, not the world we wished they lived in.

 Is this a specific ideology, or religion?

-Together we can socialize this solution for your children’s and your grandchildren’s, health and lifelong happiness.
-BE BRAVE for your children, they cannot be brave for themselves regarding this topic!
+BE BRAVE for your children, they cannot be brave for themselves regarding adult content at such early ages!